-Just as the rich man in the parable petitioned Abraham to send Lazarus with a drop of water to cool his tongue-to ease his suffering-so more than once down through the age the Jews as a people have implored God to send a measure of relief through Christian sources!
+Just as the rich man in the parable petitioned Abraham to send Lazarus with a drop of water to cool his tongue -to ease his suffering-so more than once down through the age the Jews as a people have implored God to send a measure of relief through Christian sources!
 But the hardships and persecutions have continued.
 There has indeed been a great gulf fixed between Jew and the spiritually favored Gentile during all this long period-a gulf that has been impossible to bridge.
 Nothing in the parable, however, indicates that this torment of the rich man was to last forever.
 Other Scriptures show clearly that the time is even now here when the Jewish nation is to be restored to her former place of divine favor as the natural seed of Abraham.

 Another interesting point in the parable is that the "five brethren" mentioned by the rich man were also said to have Abraham as their father.
-When the nation was released 500 years prior to our Lord's first advent, those who actually returned to Palestine were mostly of two tribes, although a few from all tribes returned.
-If this one rich man stood for the two tribes, then the other ten tribes, the majority of which did not have the opportunity of coming in direct contact with the teachings of the Messiah at his first advent, would be properly represented by the five brethren, a ratio of one to two.
+When the nation was released from their captivity in Babylon, under a decree given by King Cyrus of Persia, 500 years prior to our Lord's First Advent, those who actually returned to Palestine were mostly of two tribes, although a few from all tribes returned.
+(II Chron.
+36:20-23; Ezra 2:1) If this one rich man stood for the two tribes, then the other ten tribes, the majority of which did not have the opportunity of coming in direct contact with the teachings of the Messiah at his First Advent, may be properly represented by the five brethren.

 Thus seen, every detail of the parable is found to be in harmony with the Bible as well as with historical facts; whereas if we undertake to think of it as being a literal statement intended to show the final rewards of the righteous, it is most inconsistent and absurd.
 Not only so, but it would mean that the Bible is contradictory and unreliable because, as we have already seen, sheol in the Old Testament and hades in the New Testament are specifically stated to be conditions where there is no knowledge, whereas in this parable there is said to be torment in hades.
-But all is clear when we realize that it is national death here referred to, while the people of the nation continue to live and to be persecuted.
+All is clear when we realize that it is national death here referred to, while the people of the nation continue to live and to be persecuted.